rehierl/abstract-properties/04-order-theory/0-4-partial-order.md

 ordered set can itself be described as a **strict poset** (i.e. a strict partially ordered set).

-* a strict partial order is an anti-symmetric strict pre-order
+* any strict partial order is an anti-symmetric strict pre-order
-* a strict partial order is an a-symmetric (strict) pre-order
+* any strict partial order is an a-symmetric (strict) pre-order

+Note that any partial order is **acyclic**.
+That is because the order's transitivity would otherwise force the existence of one or more pairs of "flipped" edges, which are not allowed in any partial order.

+Note that any partial order **may have one or more source vertices** (aka.
+"root nodes" or "points of entry").
+Also, any partial order relation may consist of **one or more connected components** (e.g. "a forest of trees").

 <!-- ======================================================================= -->
 ## symmetric, a-symmetric, anti-symmetric